MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 # Security considerations for sustainable workloads on Azure

 Designing sustainable workloads on Azure must encompass security, which is a foundational principle through all phases of a project.
+Learn about considerations and recommendations leading to a more sustainable security posture.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)